hesido/cryptonote-proxy/readme.md

 For BTC donations: `3LhbnGPZ3YUTjWicDi1M3YwRTpGD8f3wWr`

 ## Version History
+### Changes in 4.4.4
+* Added Crex24 and Qtrade ticker apis
+* Added more mappings for RandomX variants
+* Added a digit for sub-satoshi value coins
+* Removed Cryptopia ticker api
 ### Changes in 4.4.3
 * Added RandomX and Argon2 algo mappings
 * Fixed connection errors when no coin was selected and no default coin was set on initial miner connection